 James Jameson, heir to the Jameson Irish Whiskey fortune, was a wannabe adventurer who tagged along on one of the last European exploration trips into the "Dark Heart of Africa," in the late 1800s.
 The crew of the expedition, whose intention was to rescue a colonial Governor who they assumed was in danger, was led by famed explorer Henry M. Stanley.

 Having a famous leader didn't save the group from endless problems, though.
 They faced danger from the local people and animals, diseases, and isolation from the outside world.
-They also had many reports of abuse on the trip, and it became an infamous expedition for the number of deaths that happened along the way.
+They also had many reports of mistreatment on the trip, and it became an infamous expedition for the number of casualties that occurred along the way.